PayPaz-Technology/paypaz-openapi-doc/en/README.md

 - Exceeding the limit returns a rate limit error response

 **Notes:**
-- Counters are tracked independently per user ID
+- Request counters are tracked independently for each user ID
 - Implement retries with backoff when you receive a rate limit error